Other Household Waste

 You can drop them into one of the FREE Recycling Stations located at:

 - Council’s Administration Centre, 62-78 Vincent St, Cessnock

 - Kurri Kurri Library, Cnr Lang & Allworth Streets, Kurri Kurri

 Electronic waste (or e-waste) can be taken to the Cessnock Waste Management Centre and is free for domestic customers.
 Ask how to get a discount voucher when you drop materials off at the Community Recycling Centre.

 The following electronic equipment is accepted:

 - TVs and DVDs

-Council runs the collection program year round, with those wishing to dispose of suitable containers being able to contact Council's Weeds Officers to arrange a drop off time.
+To dispose of eligible containers contact Council's Weeds Officers on 4993 4167 to arrange a drop off time.

-For more information please visit www.drummuster.com.au or phone Customer Service on 4993 4100 and ask for one the Weeds Officers.
+For more information please visit www.drummuster.com.au or contact Customer Service on 4993 4100.

 A number of these project are supported by the a NSW EPA Waste Less, Recycle More initiative funded from the waste levy.